SteveAtSentosa/fituprising-static-site/content/blog/2020-11-15-dont-even-tempt-yourself.md

 ---
-title: "When The Stakes are High, Don't Even Temp Yourself"
+title: "When The Stakes are High, Don't Tempt Yourself"
 date: "2020-11-15"
 summary: "Will power is over rated.
 You simply can't fight human nature for a sustained periods of time.
 It is folly to put a strong temptation in front of yourself and think your raw will power will prevail, often it won't."
 ---